eye-division/ray-lee/_projects/swing.md

 *Swing* was a sound performance installation that consisted of an array of bare loudspeaker cones suspended above the audience at a height of approximately 2.4m off the floor, each individually emitting a discrete sound.
 The speakers were connected via a series of ropes and pulleys to a gantry where a team of 'bell-ringers' pulled the ropes, making the speakers swing over the audience who were able to move around underneath the swinging sounds.
 The work intended to evoke a sense of the history and former function of the building it had been made for.

 The original 1994 version was made as part of *Un-Earth,*a one-off, night time event by Fine Rats International at Snibston Colliery, a former coal mine, turned into a mining visitors centre.
-The event used the surface buildings and site of the colliery. *Swing*was made for the former winding house of the colliery.
+The event used the surface buildings and site of the colliery. *Swing&nbsp;*was made for the former winding house of the colliery.
 The second larger scale version of *Swing* was made for a former electricity generating station in Nottingham.

 **Technical:**